Breaking Cat News by Georgia Dunn for September 10, 2022

 33. Avatar

-Georgia Dunn creator over 1 year ago
+Georgia Dunn creator about 2 years ago

 In that eerie way that sometimes blackouts or storms or other events have been mentioned in the comic and then rolled out in real life at the same time—I handed the roughs for this strip in only about a week BEFORE loan forgiveness was announced!! (…Did I only ever have to mention student loans in the comic FOR THE CURSE TO BE LIFTED??
 I joke, I joke… but also, my face when that news hit in the middle of a story that randomly involved student loans, of all things?!
 I’ve joked before, but the temptation to write a story where the People win the lottery is stronger than ever, lol!)